zhqu1148980644/TMP/leetcode/664-Strange-Printer.md

 #### Solutions

-- The main intuition is to firstly print border characters, then the problem can be divided into 2 subproblems.
+- The main intuition is to firstly print border characters in order to print as much as possible in less operations, then print characters in the middle.

 1. ##### dynamic programming with memoization